duongductrong/craft/CONTRIBUTING.md

 If you find a bug or have a suggestion for improvement, please open an issue on our GitHub repository.

-Thank you for contributing to Vol!
+Thank you for contributing to Craft!